Aviral0/Aviral0/README.md

 ## 🧑‍💻 Areas of Interest

-- Build clean, scalable, efficient APIs
+- ⚙️ **Building clean, scalable, efficient APIs**
+  If your codebase gives a migraine to the next developer, you have not done a fair job.

+- 🔍 **Code reviews & sprint planning**
-- code reviewsand sprint planning (priortise what creates the most impact, sometimes of all things, it is refactoring the codebase)
+  My MBA degree has taught me find tasks that delivers the maximum impact - sometimes of all things, refactoring the bloated codebase delivers the max impacc

-- keeping test cases upto date (how else will you know, you are good to go for prod?)
+- ✅ **Keeping test cases up to date**
-- build LLM based features (I build a wrapper for cactus which is used to call LLMs, nobodu can just use the API key and start calling LLMs, you call us, I know a guy who knows a guy kind of deal)
-- optimising APIs
-- System design and architecture (design diagrams give the most clarity, don't lie !)
-- Cloud technologies
+  Tests aren't optional — they're the confidence check before shipping to production.

+- 🧠 **Building LLM-based features**
+  Cactus uses a wrapper built by me, to safely manage and route LLM calls — no direct API key exposure.
+You want to call an LLM?
+You call us.
+We "know a guy who knows a guy."

+- 🚀 **Optimizing APIs**
+  Latency improvement is every developers hell, but it is probably the most staifying work you can do, asyncio for the win

+- 🧱 **System design & architecture**
+  I believe in designing systems with clear structure — and yes, design diagrams don’t lie.
+They reveal what’s missing before it's too late.

+- ☁️ **Cloud technologies**
+  Comfortable working with AWS and container-based deployments.
+Infrastructure as code (IaC) is second nature with Terraform.

 ---